daviddenton/fintrospect/src/main/site/client-routes.md

 ```

 ### super-cool feature time: reuse of HTTP contracts
-Because the ```RouteSpec``` objects can be used to bind to either a Server OR a Client, we can be spectacularly smug and use them on
+Because the ```RouteSpec``` objects can be used to bind to either a Server or a Client, we can be spectacularly smug and use them on
-BOTH sides of an HTTP boundary to provide a type-safe remote contract, to either:
+both sides of an HTTP boundary to provide a type-safe remote contract, to either:

 1. Auto-generate fake HTTP server implementations for remote HTTP dependencies.
 In this case, defining the ```RouteSpec``` as part of
 an HTTP client contract and then simply reusing them as the server-side contract of a testing fake - see the "full" example code